ThibSrb/iter-tree/README.md

 ## Usage

-The creattion of a tree is controlled with the `BranchControl` enum.
+The creation of a tree is controlled with the `BranchControl` enum.
 This enum has three variants :

 - BranchControl::Start